-There are a wide variety of tickets available while I’ll describe in detail below: single ride tickets, books of 10 or 20, single day passes, multi-day passes, Monday to Sunday week passes, monthly passes and year passes.
+The Paris tube has a wide variety of tickets available while I’ll describe in detail below: single ride tickets, books of 10 or 20, preloaded ticket cards, single day passes, multi-day passes, youth weekend passes, Monday to Sunday week passes, monthly passes and year passes.

 Single Use Tickets

-Single tickets for the Metro are known as “Ticket t+”.
-These tickets are valid for a single continuous journey of any length, throughout the Metro system, including changes to other Metro lines and RER interurban trains within Zone 1.
-These tickets are sold as single units or in books of 10.
+Basic Paris Metro tickets are known as “Ticket t+”.
+These tickets are valid for a single continuous journey of any length throughout the Paris Metro system, including changes to other Metro lines and RER interurban trains within Zone 1.
+These tickets are sold as single one-way fares or in books of 10.
 If you want a return ticket, you simply buy two Metro tickets.
 Paris Metro tickets have no expiry; You can use them at any time in the future.

 Multi-Day Paris Metro Tickets

-The Carte Paris Visite consists of a plasticized ticket coupon (similar to a Paris Metro Ticket t+).
+The Carte Paris Visite is a multi-use paper ticket coupon (similar to a Paris Metro Ticket t+).
 Formerly (prior to 2014) the Paris Visite also came with a black folding card which required the printed name of the bearer and the ticket coupon requires the card number and date of use to be written on in pen, as to avoid ticket sharing between passengers.
 This is no longer in practice as of mid-2014.
 You will only receive the white paper Paris Visite ticket itself.

 Paris Metro Week Tickets/Passes

 Week long tickets are sold in the form of plastic contactless smartcards known as a Navigo Pass or more precisely the Navigo Decouverte Pass.
 (Navigo Découverte is for visitors while the Navigo Pass with a photo & name of owner is for local residents).

-This pass is valid for travel strictly from Monday till Sunday, rather than any continuous 7 day period, which makes it less attractive for visitors arriving mid-week.
-It is purchaseable for use in the current week from ticket windows at most Metro, RER and large train stations up until Wednesday end of service.
-No week passes are sold on Thursday.
+Navigo pass is valid for travel strictly from Monday till Sunday, rather than any continuous 7 day period, which makes it less attractive for visitors arriving mid-week.
+You can buy Navigo for use in the current week from ticket windows at most Paris Metro, RER and large train stations up until Thursday 11:59 PM.
 Starting from Friday, week passes for the following week are on sale.
 The Pass Navigo Découverte week pass is not available from automated ticket vending machines.
 4 different fare zones are available although nearly everyone will want all zones which covers central Paris out to zone 5 which includes CDG Airport & Disneyland.
 The other three zones available (2-5, 3-5, 4-5) do not include central Paris.
-Navigo pass prices are as follows (Tarifs Semaine = Weekly Price, Tarifs Mois = Monthly Price, updated March 1, 2013):
+Navigo pass prices are as follows (Tarifs Semaine = Weekly Price, Tarifs Mois = Monthly Price, updated as of Jan 4, 2024):

 Zones 1-5 will cover travel to & from Airports Charles de Gaulle (CDG) and Orly (ORY, by Orlybus, not Orlyval train), which are in zones 5 and 4 respectively and Paris-Versailles trains (zone 4).

 The prices above do not include the 5€ fee for the plastic card itself, non-refundable, unlike the London Oyster card.

-To purchase the pass Navigo Découverte you will be required to present and attach a face photo measuring 2.5cm tall x 2cm wide to the paper nominative card that comes in addition to the plastic smart-card.
+To purchase the pass Navigo Découverte you will be required to present and attach a face photo measuring 3cm tall x 2.5cm wide to the paper nominative card that comes in addition to the plastic smart-card.
 The paper identification part of Navigo Decouverte has a peel-off sticky section for holding your headshot photo.

 Home printing of this photo is OK and colour is recommended.
 (There’s no official statement that a black & white photo for Navigo is not accepted but I have been asked to use a color photo when presenting a black & white photo.)
 You will be required to print your name on this card as well.
-After the paper card is completed a self-adhesive clear plastic cover is folded over the face of the card, protecting the picture and name of the holder.
 The contactless smart card and the paper card must be carried together to be valid for travel.

 There is some confusion between the Carte Orange and Pass Navigo in terms of week passes.
-Carte Orange was previously a physical coupon like ticket (much like the Ticket Mobilis) and paper nominative photo card that is now no longer in use.
-This coupon and paper card has been replaced by the new contactless smart cards known as the Pass Navigo and Pass Navigo Découverte (for non-residents of France).
-The regional transit authority decided to keep the name “Carte Orange” as the name of the weekly or monthly “subscriptions” that you must purchase and “add” to your Pass Navigo or Pass Navigo Découverte.
+Carte Orange was previously a physical coupon like ticket (much like the now discontinued Ticket Mobilis) and paper nominative photo card that is now no longer in use.
+This coupon and paper card has been replaced by the new contactless smart cards known as the Navigo Pass and Navigo Découverte Pass (for non-residents of France).
+The Paris regional transit authority has phased out the name “Carte Orange” as the name of the weekly or monthly “subscriptions” that you must purchase and “add” to your Pass Navigo or Navigo Découverte Pass.